haidanglevn/fs16_Frontend-project/README.md

 ## Next to be done

-- [ ] Unit testing for the reducer
+- [ ] Unit testing for the reducer: Cart, Profile done
 - [ ] Styling with MUI
 - [ ] Pagination
 - [ ] Modal